Mihai-BB/Sungrow_HomeAssistant_OAuth1/README.md

 -  Automatically detects your power stations and devices
 -  Automatic token refresh when session expires
 -  Ready for use with Home Assistant Energy Dashboard
+-  Currently, the Solar Plant is configured to fetch only these Common Measuring points: 83106, 83118, 83124, 83072, 83102.
+In case more points are needed, edit the apy.py file and add more points in the plant_point_id_list.
+   (the const.py contains description for all of the available common measuring points).
 ---

 **Installation**